 Incorrect technique can leave some of the particles from the medicine on your tongue or throat, where it won’t help at all.

 A spacer, or holding chamber, is an attachment that should always be used with your inhaler.

 The spacer holds the medicine in place so you can breathe it in easier.

-Now let’s demonstrate how to correctly use a spacer and mouthpiece.
+Now let’s demonstrate how to correctly use an inhaler with a spacer mask:

 First, remove the cap from the bottom of your inhaler.